 What does giving your best mean?
 Why would you want to give your best, always?
-Giving your best is the path to growth, and the path to success in all areas of your life.
-It’s the path to self-confidence and self-esteem, and healthy relationships with yourself and all the other people in your life.
+Giving your best is the path to growth and the path to success in all areas of your life.
+It’s the path to self-confidence, self-esteem, and healthy relationships with yourself and all the other people in your life.
 Giving your best puts you in the moment, and takes you out of feeling guilty or upset about the past, or worrying and stressing about the future.
 Here are my tips on how to give your best always.

 HAVE A POSITIVE MORNING ROUTINE

 Nothing paves the way for a successful day of giving your best like setting yourself up with a healthy, positive morning routine.